Couragium/mysqldump-mutator-rs/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-This library can parse a BufRead of a MySQL mysqldump file and it will call a lampda function every time the parser reaches a column or a value.
+This library can parse a BufRead of a MySQL mysqldump file and it will call a clousure function every time the parser reaches a column or a value.
 This will allow you to change the content of a backup without parsing the whole file in memory first.

 Changes I made: